 Honestly, I can’t say enough good things about this brand and their lovely products.
 I hope you will consider AVOCA next time you’re thinking about investing in a high quality, long lasting beautiful blanket or throw.

-A coffee table book that sparks conversations: The Atlas of Beauty.
-Women of the World in 500 Portraits.
+The Atlas of Beauty: Women of the World in 500 Portraits

 Mihaela Noroc is a fellow Romanian that has traveled the world in the past 6 years photographing women in their natural environment, showcasing their diverse beauty and personal stories.
 Sometimes of survival, of angst and solitude, of overcoming odds and challenges and other times of joy and successes.